SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

 [SkyWalker541_Universal_Grid_Shader_User_Guide.txt](https://github.com/user-attachments/files/21707597/SkyWalker541_Universal_Grid_Shader_User_Guide.txt)***Update 8/10/2025: I am trying my hand at shaders now.
 I have uploaded two options.
 Universal Pixel Grid & Universal Pixel Grid PRO.
 There are lots of setting for these shaders.
-Be sure to check them out.***
+Be sure to check them out.
+Please note, that these shaders are specific to the Retroid Pocket Classic, Ayaneo Pocket DMG, and Retroid Pocket Mini V2***

 ***Below I have inserted the .txt file contents, with instructions and some of the features:***